Single parents in the United States: Single mothers

 It is not uncommon that the mother will become actively involved with the childcare program as to compensate for leaving her children under the care of others.
 Working single mothers may also rely on the help from fictive kin, who provide for the children while the mother is at her job.
 All of these factors contribute to a well-documented heightened likelihood for single-parent, female-headed households to experience poverty.

 Single mothers are one of the poorest populations, many of them vulnerable to homelessness.
 In the United States, nearly half (45%) of single mothers and their children live below the poverty line, also referred to as the poverty threshold.
 They lack the financial resources to support their children when the birth father is unresponsive.
 Many seek assistance through living with another adult, perhaps a relative, fictive kin, or significant other, and divorced mothers who remarry have fewer financial struggles than unmarried single mothers, who cannot work for longer periods of time without shirking their child-caring responsibilities.
 Unmarried mothers are thus more likely to cohabit with another adult.
 Many of the jobs worked by, or are available to women, are not sufficient and do not bring in enough income for the mother and her children; this is common in the United States and other countries all over the world.

+According to a 2018 Pew Research study, 47% of Black children, 23% of Hispanic children, 13% of White children, and 7% of Asian children lived with a single mother.
+As a whole, 21% of children lived with a single mother, 4% with a single father, and 7% with cohabitating parents.

+As of 2025, Black women have the highest labor force participation rate among women, with 61% in the labor force, compared to 58.7% among Hispanic women, 58.1% among Asian women, and 56.5% among White women.
+Black men had the lowest labor participation rate among men with 65.6% in the labor force, compared to 68.2% among White men, 72.8% among Asian men, and 75.1% among Hispanic men.
+The labor force participation gap between Black women and men was the smallest of any racial group.